How to Obtain a Declaration of Parentage in Ontario: A Comprehensive Guide

 What are the court procedures and evidence requirements for a declaration of parentage?

 To obtain a declaration of parentage, DNA or blood tests are typically required to establish paternity, along with potential statutory declarations if initial documentation is inadequate.
+Courts may also infer parentage if parties refuse testing.

 Recent Posts